Product Owner Anti-Patterns

 Article Thumbnail

 A Scrum Team’s Product Owner can be defined by the voice of the customer, who is specifically offered the responsibility of enhancing the business value of the organization (and the product) by prioritizing, formulating, and communicating requirements along with relevant suggestions from the stakeholders.
-But, there are moments when the Product Owner guidelines for Scrum are bypassed or ignored and workarounds that are counter-productive are implemented.
+However, there are moments when the Product Owner guidelines for Scrum are bypassed or ignored, and counterproductive workarounds are implemented.

 The Responsibilities Of A Product Owner